Norwegian Centre for Child Research – Department of Education and Lifelong Learning

 Norwegian Centre for Child Research (NOSEB) does basic and applied long-term research on childhood, and on the activities and conditions of children's lives.
-The centre offers an international, interdisciplinary master's programme, an MPhil in Childhood Studies and a PhD programme in Interdisciplinary Child Research.
+The centre offers an international, interdisciplinary master's programme, MPhil in Childhood Studies and a PhD programme in Educational Sciences, specialisation in Interdisciplinary Child Research.
 NOSEB is a national, interdisciplinary centre that started its activities in 1982.
 1 January 2017 NOSEB merged with Department of Education and Lifelong Learning.